jballant/backbone-base-and-form-view/README.md

 **Options**:

-Inherited from Text - *templateSrc*, *label*, *fieldName*, *inputId*, *templateVars*.
+Inherited from Text - *templateSrc*, *label*, *fieldName*, *inputId*, *templateVars*, *addId*.

-1. *possibleVals* - Object|Array|Function.
+1. ```possibleVals``` - Object|Array|Function.
 Should be an object literal with the choices you would like to have a checkbox for.
 The keys will be the values that are saved on the model attribute.
 The values are the display text label for each checkbox.
 If you prefer, you can also use an array of objects with the keys 'value' and 'display'.
-1. *checkedVal* - Mixed. the value to set on the model when a checkbox is checked for a particular possibleVal.
+1. ```checkedVal``` - Mixed. the value to set on the model when a checkbox is checked for a particular possibleVal.
 So if the user selected the checkbox with the value 'fluf', and the checkedVal is ```true```, then the 'fluf' attribute on the model will be set to ```true```.
-1. *unCheckedVal* - Mixed. the value to set on the model when a checkbox is unchecked.
+1. ```unCheckedVal``` - Mixed. the value to set on the model when a checkbox is unchecked.

 #### CheckBox (alias of Backbone.fields.CheckBoxView)
 Just a simple checkbox in a shell template, associated with an attribute on the model that can have only two values.